 A complaint must usually be referred to the Commissioner within three months of the date of the regulator’s decision letter.
-Although the Commissioner can consider complaints received more than three months after the decision, he will expect the complainant to provide a clear explanation of why the complaint was sent late.
+Although the Commissioner can consider complaints received more than three months after the decision, they will expect the complainant to provide a clear explanation of why the complaint was sent late.

 The Office of the Complaints Commissioner will acknowledge complaints within three working days and aims to provide a decision on complaints within eight weeks.
 Complainants will be updated every four weeks.